-Haven for Artists is an all-inclusive feminist art organization (NGO) based in Beirut, Lebanon, working at the intersection of art and activism.
+Haven for Artists is a cultural feminist organization (NGO) based in Beirut, Lebanon, working at the intersection of art and activism.

 Haven combines creative and humanitarian methods to facilitate a safe space for the exchange of knowledge, tools, and skills in-order to create a more just world.

 Founded in 2011 by artists and activists, Haven began with large events promoting local and regional artists, growing to include annual exhibitions, a gallery and a residency program with international, regional, and local artists.

 founded by a group of artists and activists

 Including The Haven Trifecta – Tales of Indulgence

 22 events including Autumn Sonata – as the leaves fall and For the love of the Arts/A Fundraiser